 Capital City Bikeway - Interim Design Study

-For more information about the Capital City Bikeway Interim Design Study, and the upcoming project work on 9th and 10th Streets, as well as the proposed CCB on either St. Peter or Wabasha, please visit stpaul.gov/ccbinterimstudy.
+For more information about the Capital City Bikeway (CCB) Interim Design Study and the upcoming project work on 9th and 10th Streets, as well as the proposed CCB on either St. Peter Street or Wabasha Street, please visit stpaul.gov/ccbinterimstudy.